Records of U.S. Foreign Assistance Agencies (RG 469)

 - International Cooperation Administration (ICA).
 Established in June 1955.
 ICA was responsible for coordinating foreign assistance operations and conducting all non-military security programs.
 The agency was abolished in September 1961 and its functions transferred to the Agency for International Development.

 - Institute of Inter-American Affairs.
 Established in 1942 under the auspices of the Coordinator of Inter-American Affairs (see RG 229) to strengthen friendship and understanding among the American Republics, especially in fields of public health, sanitation, agriculture, and education.
 Transferred to the Department of State in 1946, to the Technical Cooperation Administration (TCA) in 1950, and abolished in August 1953 with functions transferred to the Foreign Operations Administration (FOA).

+The records fall into two main categories: those maintained at Washington, DC based headquarters and those maintained at various overseas missions.
 None of the foreign assistance agencies maintained a central filing system.
 Instead, each operating office maintained its own records.
 Using published sources such as agency reports and telephone books, organization manuals, and references in the records, researchers must identify the office or offices that dealt with the subject of research in order to locate documentation of interest.